saurabhp75/saurabhp75.github.io/_notes/django_auth.md

 request is an optional HttpRequest which is passed on the authenticate() method of the authentication backends.

-Note:This is a low level way to authenticate a set of credentials; for example, it’s used by the RemoteUserMiddleware.
+**Note**: This is a low level way to authenticate a set of credentials; for example, it’s used by the RemoteUserMiddleware.
 Unless you are writing your own authentication system, you probably won’t use this.
 Rather if you’re looking for a way to login a user, use the LoginView.

-Permissions and Authorization
+### Permissions and Authorization
 DAS provides a way to assign permissions to specific users and groups of users.
 It’s used by the Django admin site, but you’re welcome to use it in your own code.
 The Django admin site uses permissions as follows:
 - Access to view objects is limited to users with the “view” or “change” permission for that type of object.